hyeneung/hello-world/README.md

 # hello-world
-GitHub study- making repository, creating branch, and so on
+GitHub study- making repository, creating branch, trying commit, and so on

+making changes
+:grinning: